 Why Use a Home Improvement Contract?

-Whether you are doing a small job or major construction, you want written documentation about what services you are expected to perform.
+Whether doing a small job or major construction, you want written documentation about what services you are expected to perform.
 There are many benefits to a written home improvement contract, including, but not limited to:

 - Setting clear deadlines for the start and end date of the project